toUpperCase78/tiobe-index-ratings/README.md

 There are **two** types of datasets available:

 The **first type** contains all the ratings for popular programming languages, starting from June 2001.
 Surely, new lines are inserted when a new index rating is published monthly.
-Other languages might be added later as inidividual columns once they are available in top 20 afterwards.
+Other languages might be added later as inidividual columns once they've made to the top 20.

 The **second type** shows the ratings for top 20 programming languages that were presented to the monthly index list.
 Here, the ratings between **September 2020** and **November 2021** are available individually, and new ones will exist as separate datasets in monthly basis.